 What are dental implants made of?

-They’re crafted from metal and porcelain.
+The dental implants are crafted from metal and the tooth implant from porcelain.
 These two parts fit together perfectly to create a new tooth.
 As you might expect from these materials, the result is sturdy and dependable.

 Do tooth implants look fake?

 Absolutely not!
 In fact, they’re designed to be as discreet as possible.
 That’s because we know how missing teeth can affect your confidence as well as your smile.
 In almost all cases of successful treatment, others won’t be able to tell you have dental implants in your mouth, and that’s really our goal with the procedure.

 Will I need to replace my tooth implants?

 With good oral care and regular check-ups, there’s no reason the new tooth shouldn’t last a lifetime.
-That’s because it actually integrates with your bone and gum as part of the healing process.
+That’s because the dental implant actually integrates with your bone and gum as part of the healing process.
 However, if you notice any pain, wobbling, blood or other symptoms, it could be a sign something’s wrong, so do get in touch with us if any of these happen.